 - 9 weeks Post Birth

-If there are more than 1 child or complications during childbirth, maximum maternity leaves may go up to 24 weeks.
+If more than 1 child is expected or complications occur during childbirth, maternity leave may be extended to 24 weeks.

-A father can take 10 days’ paid paternity leave in no more than 4 months after the childbirth.
+A father can take 10 days’ paid paternity leave within 4 months of the childbirth.
 The initial 3 days of leave are paid by the employer and the rest by social security.
 A father can also take the mother’s remaining postnatal leave to care for the child in case the mother is hospitalized or dies during maternity leave.